KelvinAmwata/APPLE-INC.--Sentimental-Analysis/README.md

 - Click on settings, and then click on manage settings.
 Here we want to set the location where we will store the results of our queries.
 So open a duplicate go back to S3 and create another bucket.
 Remember to adhere to s3 naming conventions
 - Now we create the database.
 On the query editor, enter DDL: CREATE DATABASE database name.
 Replace the database name with the name you want for your database
 - We now have Athena set up and we are ready to crawl the data

+# Data Ingestion

+## Setting up environment variables

+- Since we are ingesting data from Twitter, we need to set up certain variables that will enable us to extract the data
+- First, we will need an API key and the associated secret key
+-